RafLew84/NEtCAT_LFA/uncertainties.md

 using `scipy.optimize.curve_fit`.
 The returned parameter covariance `Sigma_theta` contains the variances for `mux` and `muy`, which we store as `sigma_x^2` and `sigma_y^2`.
 If the fit fails, a Monte Carlo fallback synthesises noisy ROIs (based on the estimated background noise) and estimates the spread of `(mux, muy)`.

 ### 1.4 `REFINEMENT_PARABOLA_3X3`
 We approximate the peak with a quadratic Taylor expansion on a `3x3` neighbourhood and solve `grad I = 0`.
-The helper returns the sub-pixel maximum along with uncertainties derived from the local Hessian of the quadratic surface.
+The helper returns the sub‑pixel maximum; positional uncertainties are estimated via Monte‑Carlo resampling of the `3x3` patch (default ≈128 runs), taking the empirical standard deviations of the re‑estimated offsets.

 ### 1.5 `REFINEMENT_LOCAL_DFT`
 A square ROI of size `m x n` is upsampled by zero-padding its discrete Fourier transform: